-Based on these estimates, along with the known pipeline projects that have been initially reviewed, approved or are under construction, the total quantified objective for affordable units is 1,732.
-This includes 323 conserved/preserved affordable units, 543 City funded new construction affordable units and 866 non-subsidized affordable units in new private development.
+Based on these estimates, along with the known pipeline projects that have been initially reviewed, approved or are under construction, the total quantified objective for affordable units is 1,804.
+This includes 323 conserved/preserved affordable units, 553 City funded new construction affordable units and 928 non-subsidized affordable units in new private development.

-The total development cost for the City's RHNA allocation would exceed \$4 billion dollars, of which over \$3 billion would be required to develop the affordable units.
+The total development cost for the City's RHNA allocation of affordable units (3,975 total units) would exceed \$4 billion dollars, of which there is approximately a \$2 billion financing gap.
 Thus, the quantified objectives do not completely account for San Mateo's RHNA but do establish the maximum number of housing units that can realistically be constructed, rehabilitated, and conserved in the City over an eight-year timeframe with current resources.
 A breakdown of the total quantified objectives for housing production over the next eight years and how they align with the City's overall RHNA are outlined in the two tables below.